 Next up is the interview process!
 The interview process is an essential step in making sure you hire the best candidate for the job.
 It is important to be transparent and clear about the expectations of the role and what resources will be offered to the applicant.
 Doing so will encourage the candidate to be honest with themselves and with you, so that you can ensure that the person selected is the perfect fit.

-Finally, Michael suggests that once you have made a decision, you should move fast to make an offer to express the organization’s commitment and enthusiasm to have the new hire on board.
+Finally, Brown suggests that once you have made a decision, you should move fast to make an offer to express the organization’s commitment and enthusiasm to have the new hire on board.

 Building a culture of wellness and wellbeing